 Decision Making and Problem Solving

-When you lead a team of individuals, it is your responsibility to take charge of the decision-making
+When you lead a team of individuals, it is your responsibility to take charge of the decision-making process and make choices that benefit the organization.
+A manager’s decision-making capabilities dictate their success in achieving organizational objectives.
+That goes to show the importance of problem-solving and decision-making skills in the workplace.

 As a manager, you often encounter situations where you have to make tough decisions and solve problems by thinking on your feet.
 With the right skill set, you can tackle any difficult scenario head-on in a way that minimizes the impact on your team and the organization as a whole.
 Remember these three important attributes of a critical thinker: